CtrlK

 Suggestions

-Remove the 'Core Concepts' section (data quality dimensions table and testing pyramid) - Claude already understands these concepts
+Remove the 'Core Concepts' section entirely—Claude already knows data quality dimensions and doesn't need an ASCII testing pyramid.

 DimensionReasoningScore